 After you passed the assessment exam you will need to apply for the certificate.
 You will receive your National Certificate / Certificate of Competency after 7 working days.
 Your name will also be included in the Registry of Certified Workers list in the official website www.tesda.gov.ph.

 This is advantageous on your part since future employers can find information such as your full name, certificate number, qualification title, type of certificate, your location, date issued, and expiration date of your certificate whenever they need skilled workers, or when they conduct online verification.

 For example, Company “A” is looking for a high skilled welder, there will be a chance that they will visit the official website of TESDA and search for a highly skilled welder like you.
 Since they can see your name in tesda’s roster of registered and certified welders then they may contact and send you an invite to apply for their company.

 Or POEA accredited manpower agency “A”, needs an experienced Bartender for their clients abroad, they may look at tesda’s roster for registered and certified Bartender.
 Since you have National certificate given by the technical vocational institution then they may contact you and send you an invite to apply to them.
 Again, these are just scenarios that can happen.

 Tesda List of Assessment Fees for Respective Courses

-How to Apply for Assessment and Certification for New Applicant
+How to Apply for TESDA Assessment and National Certificate ( NC ) for New Applicant

-Step 6.
-If you passed then you must apply for certification at the respective district or provincial office of the TESDA assessment center where you took the exam.
+If you passed then exam then you can apply for a National Certificate ( NC ) at the respective district or provincial office of the TESDA assessment center where you took the exam.